DryCreations/pdfproject/planning/tasks.md

 { description }

-## User Story 6 - Story Points: 5
+## User Story 6: As a user, I want to be able to highlight text in a PDF document to make it easier to refer back to important information.

 ### Tasks

-#### 6.1 - Story Points: 1
+#### 6.1

 Select functionality needs to be implemented.
 Once functionality is implemented, a user will be able to select a word.
+(1 point)

-#### 6.2 - Story Points: 1
+#### 6.2

 The coloring functionality needs to be implemented.
 Once implemented, the user will be able to color text.
+(1 point)

-#### 6.3 - Story Points: 1
+#### 6.3

 The persistence strategy for highlighted words needs to be designed.
 Once the persistence strategy is designed, the design can be used to implement the persistence strategy.
+(1 point)

-#### 6.4 - Story Points: 1
+#### 6.4

 The persistence strategy needs to be implemented.
 Once implemented, a user will be able to save specific words to be highlighted in the future.
+(1 point)

-#### 6.5 - Story Points: 1
+#### 6.5

 The select and coloring functionality and the persistence strategy need to be combined to form the highlighting functionality.
+(1 point)

 ## User Story 7